buddhist-uni/buddhist-uni.github.io/_tags/avadana.md

 is_canon: true # changes the layout slightly
 ---

-Apadāna in Pali.
-The past-life biographies of the great disciples.
+Called "apadāna" in Pali, these are mostly rebirth stories about people other than the Buddha: most notably the past-life biographies of the great disciples.